 The Comprehensive Assessment Program (CAP) at Sierra Tucson

 - Psychiatric evaluation

-- History and physical
+- Health history and physical

 - Labs (CBC, CMP, thyroid profile with TSH, and other clinically appropriate labs)

 - Substance use testing, as clinically indicated (hair or nail testing, PEth, EtG)